HaleTom/coursera-machine-learning/notes/wk6.md

 A neural network with fewer parameters (nodes) is prone to underfitting.
 It is also computationally cheaper.

 A large neural network with more parameters is prone to overfitting.
 It is also computationally expensive.
-Often larger is better and regularization (increase \$lambda$) will address the overfitting.
+Often larger is better and regularization (increase $\lambda$) will address the overfitting.

 Use a single hidden layer as a default.
 Use the CV set to train various numbers of layers and select the best performing one.